 We provide free academic and hands-on technical career training to high school students from sixteen school districts.

 We work closely with Yakima Valley Community College, Perry Technical Institute, The Pacific NW Regional Council of Carpenters, Job Corp, The City of Yakima, and other technical and community colleges to provide advanced placement, apprenticeship training, and free college credits for high school students.
-YV-TECH is currently developing programs in partnership with Boeing, Puget Sound Ship Yard, and the Central Washington Police Academy.
+YV-TECH is currently developing programs in partnership with Boeing and the Central Washington Police Academy.
 Currently, over 90 percent of the YV-TECH programs connect to post-secondary training.
 This significantly reduces student-training time, costs, and allows students early entrance into the workforce with entry-level industrial skills.

 YV-TECH has served over 18,000 students since its opening and many have gone on to work as owners, operators, managers, supervisors, and superintendents in and around our community.